alimuratumutlu/muum-affiliate-template/README.md

 ### Optimization and Refinement

 - [x] Optimize performance where necessary.
-- [ ] Refactor code for better readability and maintainability.
+- [x] Refactor code for better readability and maintainability.

-## Running the Project

-- Detailed instructions on how to run the project locally.

-## Contributing

-- Guidelines for how to contribute to the project.